cvl-umass/intro-cv-spring-2025/_pages/project.md

 ### Team Formation

-You are responsible for forming project teams of 2 people.
+You are responsible for forming project teams of two or three people.
-In some cases, we will also accept smaller or larger teams, but a 2 person group is preferred.
+In some cases, we will also accept smaller or larger teams, but a 2-3 person group is preferred.
 If you have trouble forming a group, please send us an email and we will help you find project partners.